Vista Social

 Step 1: Go to the TikTok website

-Open the TikTok website in your desktop browser and sign in to your client’s account.
-If some options are not visible, TikTok may be restricting those features in your region.
+Open the TikTok website in your desktop browser and sign in to your account.
+If some options aren’t visible, TikTok may be restricting those features in your region.

 Step 2: Find the user profile